-As at September 30, 2021, we had estimated commitments of US\$533.0 million (includes estimated shipping and provincial sales tax) which are payable in US dollars and payable in installments from October 2021 to October 2023.
-These commitments represent long-term purchase contracts in relation to mining hardware which is yet to be delivered.

-Of the binding commitments noted above, three agreements are associated with the vast majority of the 14.5 EH/s contracted nameplate capacity.
-Under each of these three contracts, if we fail to pay the remaining commitments as and when they become due (and we fail to make a written request to Bitmain no less than five business days prior to the relevant deadline and obtain Bitmain's written consent), Bitmain is entitled to terminate the delivery of the respective batch of equipment and we will be liable for reasonable, non-penalty liquidated damages of 20% of the purchase price of such batch.
+There were A\$19.5 million (includes estimated shipping and provincial sales tax) commitments at December 31, 2020.
+There were no commitments at June 30, 2020.
+Since December 31, 2020, we have entered into a number of long-term mining hardware purchase contracts, with a total contractual capital commitment of A\$883.0 million (includes estimated shipping and provincial sales tax).
+As of July 31, 2021, we have paid A\$110.0 million in deposits with the remaining commitment of A\$773.0 million payable in installments from August 2021 until October 2023.
+If we are unable to pay the remaining commitments as and when they become due, we are liable to at least 20% of the purchase price of the relevant batch of mining hardware that has been committed.
 We may also be responsible for any loss incurred by the manufacturer in relation to the production or procurement of that relevant batch of mining hardware.
 To the extent we are unable to make our payments due under our hardware purchase agreements in full and on time, we risk not receiving the relevant discounts and/or not receiving the hardware at all, which would reduce our nameplate hashrate capacity and have a material impact on our business, prospects, financial condition and operating results.